timarkh/tsakorpus/docs/index.rst

 * Tsakorpus supports parallel corpora with any number of languages/tiers.
 * Tsakorpus supports sound- and video-aligned corpora.
 * You can have multiple interface languages in Tsakorpus.
 * Tsakorpus has been tested on corpora ranging from 0.01 to 300 million tokens.
-Larger corpora are probably ok if you give it more memory.
+Larger corpora are probably ok if you give it more memory and CPU cores (or cluster nodes).
 * Tsakorpus includes a number of source convertors that can turn raw or annotated texts in widely used formats in the JSON format it requires.
 * Tsakorpus is only suitable for publishing and searching in your corpus, but **not for annotating or managing your corpus data**.

 See :doc:`FAQ </faq>` for a short list of commonly asked questions, which can help you decide if Tsakorpus suits your purposes.
+You can find some example instances :doc:`here </examples>`.
 If you want to learn how to set up Tsakorpus, please go to :doc:`overview`.

 If you are not sure Tsakorpus is what you need, you can compare it to other common corpus analysis software: